Gibbsdavidl/GooglePipelinesRStan/README.md

 This collection of files can be used to demonstrate:

-1. Using a pre-built docker image from docker hub.

-2. Generating a set of commands, each running a job in the google cloud.
+1. Generating a set of commands, each running a job in the google cloud.
+   (cmd_generator.R, file_list.txt)

-3. Running a custom R script on user data, both contained in a google bucket.
+2. Running a custom R script on user data, both contained in a google bucket.
+   (logistic_regression_ref_man.R, data/*)

 4. Using the Google genomics pipeline to automatically setup and teardown a VM.
+   (standocker-pipeline.yaml)

 Please see the 'how_to_google_gen_pipeline.txt' file for instructions.